Board-Folk/CPC464-2MINI/README.md

 * Some revisions of the board use a QFP44 Z80 not DIP40, including the latest revision, please check.
 * Tape support changed for v5 on a different header needing an expansion card which hasn't been finished yet.
 Previous versions have a header compatible with the original 464 tape drive, and an adapter board for 3.5mm mono audio connections for a regular tape recorder/tapuino etc.
 * There was a Mini-ITX version completed which included the disk interface (basically like a 6128), based on the pre-v5 boards in the Archive folder.
-* As with original Amstrad CPCs of this generation, if you use the often more common A version AY-3 chip, e.g. AY-3-8910A you will need the SIP9 10K pullup resistor NR1 or your keyboard and joystick will not work correctly.
+* As with original Amstrad CPCs of this generation, if you use the often more common A version AY-3-891x chip, e.g. AY-3-8910A you will need the SIP9 10K pullup resistor NR1 or your keyboard and joystick will not work correctly.
+* All BOMs for now are just automatically generated iBOMs which only reflect the accuracy of the Kicad project they're from so be cautious.

 ## Expansions